Indigenous feminism: Critique of white feminism

-Another criticism against mainstream feminism is presented by Cunningham:
+Cunningham presents another criticism of mainstream feminism:

 They see that the dominant feminist paradigm is based on an unacknowledged model of centre and periphery.
 In this model, Indigenous, African-descendent, and poor women occupy the periphery and must accept the ideas and conceptualization of feminism as defined by those at the centre.
 In other words, we Indigenous women are expected to accept the dominant picture of what constitutes women's oppression and women's liberation.
 The trouble is, this picture is only a partial match with our own experiences.
 Elements of our experience that do not match this picture are denied or marginalized.
 This dominant model tries to homogenize the women's movement, claiming that all women have the same demands and the same access to the enjoyment of their rights.
-This flawed assumption denies the diverse cultural, linguistic and social needs and visions of distinct groups of women.Indigenous Feminist scholars have resisted the co-optation and exploitation of their scholarship as another result of colonialism.
+This flawed assumption denies the diverse cultural, linguistic and social needs and visions of distinct groups of women.

+Indigenous feminist scholars have resisted the co-optation and exploitation of their scholarship as another result of colonialism.
 As a collective, various Indigenous feminist scholars have called for "the profound need for transparency and responsibility in light of the traumatic histories of colonization, slavery, and genocide that shape the present" in order to ensure Indigenous feminism is informed by decolonization.